appindesign/M-Time-Series/readme.md

 ### fnEvenCentredAverage
 *Purpose* Solves the problem of calculating a centred average for an even number (n) of items.

-Given an ordered list with an even number of items, there is no ""centre"" item.
+Given an ordered list with an even number of items, there is no "centre" item.
 This presents a problem if you wish to calculate a centred average.
 A suitable solution starts by creating an odd list, of n+1 items, using the n/2 items before the item, the item itself and the n/2 items after the item.
-Passing such a list to this function will result in a centred average being calculated as 1/2*the first item plus 1/2*the last item plus the sum of the other items, all of this then being divided by n.
+Passing such a list to this function will result in a centred average being calculated as 1/2 x the first item plus 1/2 x the last item plus the sum of the other items, all of this then being divided by n.

 *Parameters* A single parameter of an odd list of null numbers is required.